Home

 Recommended test channels for aligning a loft aerial for best Freeview reception:

-Since you can expect a 6dB to 10dB signal loss by fitting TV aerials in your loft, you should always try to install a high gain aerial wherever possible to help counteract losses through the tiles and roof.
 That said, when embarking on any loft aerial installation consider the space you have available!
 Always avoid using very large aerials in your attic, like 100 Element Arrays as they can be hard to install and position, especially if your loft is small.

 Above all, always install a quality aerial, rather than a cheap aerial with a signal booster.

-It is just as important to buy quality double screened CT100 or Satellite Grade Coaxial Cable to feed your indoor loft aerial as large signal losses can result from older supposedly "Low loss" single screened TV cables.
+It is just as important to buy quality double screened CT100 or Satellite Grade Coaxial Cable to feed your indoor loft aerial, as large signal losses can result from older supposedly "Low loss" single screened TV cables.

 I often get asked whether a 'One For All' or similar set top TV aerial with signal booster will work when fitted in the loft.
 The answer depends on signal strength and proximity to a TV transmitter.
-In general, only areas very close to a high power TV transmitter in the primary service area with clear line of sight will get good Freeview reception with any set top aerial.
+In general, only locations very close to a high power TV transmitter in the primary service area with clear line of sight will get good Freeview reception with a set top aerial.

 Read our One for All Aerial Review for more information on the vagaries and limitations of One for All TV aerials.

-A masthead aerial amplifier will help a little in these circumstances, especially if you're using a long cable run from the aerial.
+A masthead aerial amplifier may help a little in these circumstances, especially if you're using a long cable run from the aerial.
 For better results, consider installing a High Gain Freeview TV Aerial - roof mounted (if permitted).

 Installing indoor TV aerials in your loft may give a poor signal if:-